UofA-SPEAR/Rover1/README.md

 When using this project, it should be placed within the src folder of a catkin workspace.
 To build the project, navigate to the main directory of the catkin workspace and run: `catkin-make`.
 This will build the projects located in the catkin workspace.

 # Running the Project
 To run the project we need to run two things: the main ROS rover project and ps3joy.
-Ps3joy is a python script that creates a ROS node to connect to a ps3 controller (more info can be found here.
+Ps3joy is a python script that creates a ROS node to connect to a ps3 controller

 Therefore to run the project first navigate to the catkin workspace and start the ps3joy node and follow the prompts to connect the ps3 controller:
 `rosrun ps3joy ps3joy.py`